Skip to content

 Overview

-Trellix ePO - On-prem monitors and manages your network, collects data on events and alerts, creates reports, and automates workflow to streamline product deployments, patch installations, and security updates.
-As an open and comprehensive platform, Trellix ePO - On-prem integrates more than 150 third-party solutions for faster and more accurate responses.
+Trellix ePO monitors and manages your network, collects data on events and alerts, creates reports, and automates workflow to streamline product deployments, patch installations, and security updates.
+As an open and comprehensive platform, Trellix ePO integrates more than 150 third-party solutions for faster and more accurate responses.

 Warning